collective/collective.subscribablesections/README.txt

     7. a. [ ] Remove own subscription request:
        b. [ ] Remove own subscription (protected by extra click):

-    8. [ ] Get view permission when subscription is granted: Grant Member a the `Subscriber` Role on the Folder after subscription approval.
+    8. [W] Get view permission when subscription is granted: Grant Member the `Reader` Role on the Folder
+           a. [ ] after subscription approval on a Closed Section
+           b.
+[V] immediately after request on an Open Section

 | [V]: done
 | [ ]: open